 My sculptural practice materializes the afrolatinx-futurist world of vela by referencing contemporary and ancestral machines.
 Recent space-faring technologies, like the James Webb Space Telescope and Carl Sagan’s interstellar beacon of human progress, the Golden Record, act as important references for “Contacting Lens”, a fictional guide meant to carry messages as far as the beginning of time.
 These “Lenses” are created through a material intensive moldmaking process, where a hexagonal assemblage model is created out of metals, beads, food items, clays, etc, is then casted from silicone molds with epoxy resin, and painted in dazzling colors.
 A related sculpture, titled “Contacting Array”, is in development.
 This life sized arrangement of hexagons, alluding to the James Webb’s mirror array, will be composed of metal, with engraving and laser cut details of scenes from far away worlds.

-Christian's pedagogy centers experiential and experimental artmaking with a focus on understanding relationships.
+Christian's pedagogy values the communal aspect of artmaking, with emphasis on working with beginner artists to establish foundational research and making skills that are specific to the student.
 They are currently a Studio Art MFA-candidate at the University of Oregon and expects to graduate in June 2024.
-Christian’s work has been featured in the Laverne Krause Gallery in Eugene, Oregon, the Center for Arts Research in Eugene, Oregon, Foundations Gallery in Tulsa, Oklahoma, and the Tyler School of Art in Philadelphia.
+Christian’s work has been featured in the Museum of Trades and Crafts in Madison, New Jersey, Laverne Krause Gallery in Eugene, Oregon, the Center for Arts Research in Eugene, Oregon, Foundations Gallery in Tulsa, Oklahoma, and the Tyler School of Art in Philadelphia.